Themiscodes/Partitioned-Hash-Join/README.md

 This repository contains a multi-threaded implementation of the partitioned hash join algorithm, specifically designed for a columnar database, written in C. In light of advancements in modern computer hardware, our objective is to create a subset of a database that efficiently manages data entirely in memory.

 To ensure robustness, a comprehensive test suite is provided, and the performance is evaluated against the harness used in the SIGMOD 2018 Programming Contest.
-This was a team project completed in collaboration with [Yiannis Zervakis](https://github.com/johnzerv/) and [George Sittas](https://github.com/GeorgeSittas/).
+This was a team project completed in collaboration with [Yannis Zervakis](https://github.com/johnzerv/) and [George Sittas](https://github.com/GeorgeSittas/).

 ## Implementation